-Built in 1901, the depot has been restored and serves today as offices for the Van Buren Visitors Center and departure site for excursions on the Arkansas & Missouri Railroad.
-Located at 813 Main St. Open Monday through Saturday 9 am to 5 pm.
-Phone number is 1-800-332-5889.
+Built in 1901, depot has been restored and serves today as the Van Buren Visitors Center and departure point for the Arkansas & Missouri Railroad.
+813 Main St.

 River Valley Museum Of Van Buren

-Offers a glimpse of Van Buren’s past through exhibits of photos and artifacts.
-Located at 813 Main St.
+Provides a glimpse of Van Buren’s past through exhibits of photos and artifacts.
+813 Main St.

 UAFS Drennen-Scott Historical Site

-The house was built in 1836 and was the home of Revolutionary War descendent John Drennen and his family.
-It is linked to the Trail of Tears, the Underground Railroad and the Civil War.
-The single-story house and its contents are listed on the National Register of Historic Places.
-Open March-Nov., Thurs.
-1-5 p.m. and Fri. - Sat.
-10 a.m. - 5 p.m.
+Home of Revolutionary War descendant John Drennen and his family.
+Built in 1836 and linked to the Trail of Tears, the Underground Railroad and the Civil War.
+The singlestory house and its contents are listed on the National Register of Historic Places.
+Open April-Nov., Wed.
+11 a.m.-3 p.m., Fri.-Sat.
+10 a.m.-5 p.m.
 Free admission.
-Located at 221 N. Third St. Call 479-262-2750.
+221 N. Third St. 479-262-2750.

 Blythe’s Scott County Museum

-A large collection of Indian artifacts found around Waldron is displayed.
-Also, early pioneer artifacts and Scott County pictures.
-Located at 1205 N. Main St.
+Displays a large collection of Native American artifacts found around Waldron, as well as early pioneer artifacts and Scott County pictures.
+1205 N. Main St.

-Featuring restaurants, shops and the Scott Theater, the oldest theater in Arkansas still in operation.
-Parsley's Antiques housed in the original Parsley's five and dime store.
-Many downtown buildings are on the National Register of Historic Places.
+Features restaurants, shops and the Scott Theater, the oldest theater in Arkansas still in operation.
+Many downtown buildings are on the National Register of Historic Places